By Jeremy Schwartz

 Want more top stories?
 Sign up here for daily or weekly newsletters with our top news.

 Brian Smith, Port Angeles deputy police chief, said police have probable cause to arrest Tyler James Wickersham, 22, in an assault and burglary Saturday at a home in the 200 block of West 14th Street.

 Wickersham stands 6 feet 1 inch tall, weighs 180 pounds and has blue eyes and brown hair, Smith said.

 Police ask anyone who sees Wickersham or knows his whereabouts to phone 360-452-4545 or 9-1-1.

-Police say Wickersham and Nathan Wayne Terry, 25, also of Port Angeles, allegedly forced their way into a home in the 200 block of 14th Street at about 6:30 p.m. last Saturday and assaulted Justen Defrang.
+Police say Wickersham and Nathan Wayne Terry, 25, also of Port Angeles, allegedly forced their way into the 14th Street home at about 6:30 p.m.
+Saturday and assaulted Justen Defrang.

 Another man, Robert Shinn, told police he was at the home when Terry and a man later identified as Wickersham arrived.

 The two forced their way past the man after he opened the door, with Terry holding a large fixed-blade knife and saying “I'll kill you,” police said.

 Shinn told police he did not invite either of the two men inside.